 Historically, stress was a sign from our instincts that we needed to flee, or we needed to fight.
 For example, if a large lion was running at us!
 When we think of it that way, it's clear that it can be useful - even crucially necessary.
 We need a certain level of stress to get us going each day.

 However, in our modern world prolonged stress has become increasingly common.
 The real kicker here is that no matter whether the stress we experience is a real or perceived threat to our life, for example we need to run away from real danger vs. we think our boss thinks badly of us, our body responds physiologically as if it’s real and life threatening.

 The side effect of this is that we are left feeling emotionally drained, with depleted energy levels, and ultimately, stress at a chronic level can prevent us from having the energy we need to live our lives happily.

-Today, we experience the same hormonal and physiological changes that accompany stress that our traditional ancestors did – only a lot more regularly, and for longer periods of time.
-Which isn’t great news – especially considering our ancestors were under threat from predators or food famine several times a year.
-Today many of us feel overwhelmed, stressed, tired, overstretched or run down weekly, if not daily.
-And instead of being from famine, it’s from trying our manage our busy, modern-day lives.
+Today, we experience the same hormonal and physiological changes that accompany stress that our traditional ancestors did – only a lot more regularly and for longer periods of time.
+Considering our ancestors were under threat from predators or food famine several times a year, this isn't how we would hope to be in modern life.
+Today, our feelings of overwhelm, stress, exhaustion, or being overstretched and run-down affect us weekly, if not daily.

 First of all, our body does not differentiate between real and perceived stress.
 This means no matter what kind of stress we experience, our body responds in the same way.